jurios/laravel-i18n-docs/source/docs/model-translations.md

 ## Design
 When you want to make translatable some attributes of a given `model`, a new table must be created in your database in order to persist the translations.
-By convention, that table name will be the same name as the given `model` table adding the suffix `_translations`.
+By convention, that table name will be the same name as the given `model` table (in singular) adding the suffix `_translations`.

-So, for example, if we want to add translatable attributes to the model `Car` which uses the table `cars`, a `cars_translations` table will be created.
+So, for example, if we want to add translatable attributes to the model `Car` which uses the table `cars`, a `car_translations` table will be created.

 In this new table we'll persist all the translatable attributes.
-If you have the same attribute in both tables, then the value in the translations table is taken.

 ## Creating the migration
-As we explained above, a new table must be created.
 Laravel i18n provides a `command` for generating a boilerplate migration file:

 ```